ietf-ccamp-wg/ietf-network-inventory/README.md

 ## Scope

-This repository is to facilitate the work on the new Individual Internet-Draft, "YANG Data Model for Network Inventory".

 This repository is to facilitate the work on the [IETF CCAMP](https://datatracker.ietf.org/wg/ccamp/documents/) Individual Internet-Draft, "[A YANG Data Model for Optical Network Inventory](https://datatracker.ietf.org/doc/html/draft-yg3bp-ccamp-optical-inventory-yang/)".

 Diff editor copy vs published version: